BiancoRoyal/node-red-contrib-modbus/README.md

 ## Contributing

 Let's work together!
 Contributors are welcome.
-Please, for the repo and send your pull requests from your repo to our develop branch or open issues while you're testing!
+Please, fork the repo and send your pull requests from your repo to our develop branch or open issues while you're testing!

 ## For Developers